 One Million AOK (dba Think Kindness) is a non-profit organization that inspires measurable acts of kindness in schools and communities around the country.

-The Board will support the work of Think Kindness and provide mission-based leadership and strategic governance.
+The Board & advisory board will support the work of Think Kindness and provide mission-based leadership and strategic governance.
 While day-to-day operations are led by Think Kindness’ chief executive officer & program director, the Board-CEO relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.

 - Serving as a trusted advisor to the executive director as he develops and implements Think Kindness’ strategic plan.